mspiekermann/eclipse-edc.github.io/content/en/documentation/for-contributors/testing.md

 in special situations there might be a dedicated test instance running continuously, e.g. a cloud-based database test instance.
 In the latter case please be careful to avoid conflicts (e.g. database names) when multiple test runners access that system simultaneously and to properly clean up any residue before and after the test.

+## 4. Integration Tests

+### 4.1 TL;DR

+Use integration tests only when necessary, keep them concise, implement them in a defensive manner using timeouts and randomized names, use test containers for external systems wherever possible.
+This increases portability.

+### 4.2 When to use them

+Generally speaking developers should favor writing unit tests over integration tests, because they are simpler, more stable and typically run faster.
+Sometimes that is not (easily) possible, especially when an implementation relies on an external system that is not easily mocked or stubbed such as databases.

+Therefore, in many cases writing unit tests is more involved that writing an integration test, for example say you want to test your implementation of a Postgres-backed database.
+You would have to mock the behaviour of the PostgreSQL database, which - while certainly possible - can get complicated pretty quickly.
+You might still choose to do that for simpler scenarios, but eventually you will probably want to write an integration test that uses an _actual_ PostgreSQL instance.

 ### 4.4 Running integration tests locally